 Stone Center Counseling Services

 Wellesley College values student mental health and wellbeing.
 The Stone Center offers a range of services to support student resilience and psychological growth.
 We offer time-limited services, with most students coming for an average of 6-8 sessions.
 Students may also come and go as support is needed during their time at college.
-For individuals seeking ongoing or weekly psychotherapy, we can arrange for an outside referral with a counselor or clinic in the Wellesley or Boston area.
+For individuals seeking ongoing or weekly psychotherapy, we can arrange for a referral to a counselor or clinic in the Wellesley or Boston area or where you are residing.
 We also recommend purchasing the College Insurance, University Health Plans, to assist with the cost of therapy by an off-campus provider.
 There is no additional charge for our services, but medication is covered by a student’s medical insurance.

 Thinking about more active steps to take care of your mental health?
 You can find additional information about the following resources on our Self-Help Resources page.

 Explore Taking Care of Yourself, to see if there is a resource we have collected that could benefit you.
 We believe in a holistic view of mental health self-care.
 We recommend you take the WellN.E.S.St. screening to see if there is an area you could improve on.
 You can also check out our Stress Management Techniques.
 Self-serve resources are an important service we offer students to begin to address a variety of concerns.